lkosanke/githubintro/README.md

 ### Model 3
 ![Combined model](model3.png)

-6.Use Issues to communicate problems that might occure
+## Use Issues to communicate problems that might occure
  * tag the others in the issues to keep them updated and to make them aware of the issue
  * assign someone to a project
- * discuss the issues, using the commentary function beneath the issues 7.open PR based on those issues
+ * discuss the issues, using the commentary function beneath the issues

+## What You should have a mental model of in the end
  * PR reviewen
  * PR revisen
  * PR mergen
  * PR merge conflicts beheben
  * PR in project management software

-You should by then be owner of your repository, should be collaborating on the merged repository, and ideally should have reviewed repositories, when issues came up(owner, collaborator, reviewer).
+ * You should by then be owner of your repository, should be collaborating on the merged repository, and ideally should have reviewed repositories, when        issues came up(owner, collaborator, reviewer).

+## Collaboratively combine the different models in one model all together No.2
-7.Transfering the Models from lavaan into Stenograph
+### Transfering the Models from lavaan into Stenograph!
  * --> Find the Stenographs package here: https://github.com/aaronpeikert/StenoGraphs.jl
  * -> open VS-Code -> create a new script and select Julia as language -> install the package